Listen to the More Recipes About Music & Food Spotify Playlist

 As word about additional toppings: DON’T!
 I know there is a trend to upscale or elevate or Instafood every god damn traditionally simple recipe on the planet, but there is absolutely no reason for it here.
 This has been working for decades for a reason.
 It’s already perfectly balanced.
 If you are one of those psychopaths that use ketchup on a dog, the meat sauce takes care of that.
 The raw white onion – not red, not cipollini, not pickled – adds the crunch with a bit of onion heat.
 Finally, plain everyday store-bought yellow mustard – nothing “arts in anal” or house-made – pulls this together with bright acidity.
 And for fuck’s sake, white fucking bread hot dog bun.
 A potato bun is fine as well, but no fucking whole-grain crap.

 DETROIT ROCK CITY CONEY ISLAND

-Grilled all beef hot dog, Detroit Coney Island meat sauce, diced white onions and yellow mustard on soft hot dog bun
+Grilled all-beef hot dog, Detroit Coney Island meat sauce, diced white onions, and yellow mustard on a soft hot dog bun

 Makes 8 dogs plus leftover chili

 Yellow ballpark mustard

 3 tablespoons all-purpose flour

 1 teaspoon paprika